ellenmariadev/ellenmariadev/README.md

 <samp>

-I am a Front-End Developer who simply 💜 combine good design and clean code in all my projects!
+I am a Software Developer who simply 💜 combine good design and clean code in all my projects!

 </samp>